 - Let the participants participate, don't do it for them

-The activity should be "error free".
-In Montessori terms, this means that the participants cannot fail at the activity.
+The dementia cognitive activities should be "error free".
+In Montessori dementia care terms, this means that the participants cannot fail at the activity.
 It doesn't mean that every participant does as well at the activity as the others, it means that no matter what they do, it is acceptable.
 This ensures that all participants have a feeling of success and makes it less likely that they will want to avoid the activity because they aren't good at it.
 For example, an activity that requires a participant to hit a particular target is not error free.
 If the participant misses, it can be perceived as a failure and that's not error free.

-Remember that not everyone is interested in all activities.
+Remember that not everyone is interested in all dementia specific activities.
 Even in a group setting, it is important to consider the interests of the individuals.
 The activity may be a great one, well thought out and well presented, but if it's not something the participants are interested in it may not be successful.

 Ensure that the ability of the participants is suitable for the activity.
 If there is a wide variation in the abilities then the clients at the lower levels will be frustrated because they are rushed and the clients at the higher level will be frustrated by the slow pace.
 Instead of emphasizing the difference in abilities, turn the situation around by finding some way to have the higher level clients work together with those with less ability.
 For example, maybe they can team up with the higher level person doing the more complicated part while the person with less ability does the part that they are capable of doing, together completing the activity.
 This avoids the frustration and everyone is successful.